abdulwajidck/abdulwajid-personal/DEPLOY-FIX.md

 Build succeeds but deploy fails with:
 ```
-✘ [ERROR] Missing entry-point to Worker script or to assets directory
+✘ [ERROR] Must specify a project name.
 ```

 ## Root Cause

-The deploy command `npx wrangler deploy` doesn't know what to deploy.
-For static sites, we need to specify the assets directory.
+The deploy command `npx wrangler pages deploy .next/out` needs a project name to deploy to.

-## Solution: Update Deploy Command
+## Solution: Add Project Name to Deploy Command

-The deploy command needs to point to the static output directory.
+The deploy command needs to include the `--project-name` parameter.

 ### Step 1: Update Deploy Command